ljansen-iee/pypsa-sec-mga/README.md

 # pypsa-sec-mga
 A Modelling to Generate Alternatives study using a pypsa sector coupling model instance of Germany.

-This code has been used for the following paper:`(Will be printed soon) Nacken, L., Krebs, F., Fischer, T., Hoffmann, C. (2019): Integrated renewable energy systems for Germany - A model-based exploration of the decision space.
+The taged version (paper-nacken-2019) of this code was used for the following paper:`(Will be printed soon) Nacken, L., Krebs, F., Fischer, T., Hoffmann, C. (2019): Integrated renewable energy systems for Germany - A model-based exploration of the decision space.
 International Conference on the European Energy Market, IEEE.`

 If you use this code or any derivative work in a scientific publication, you can cite the above publication.